nkadwaikar/nadeem-ops/Azure BootCamp/Week1-Identity-Governance/Day 1 RBAC + Managed Identity + Storage.md

 ---

 ### 8.4 Access the Storage Account Using RBAC (No Keys)
+*This is the moment of truth — confirming that the VM’s system‑assigned managed identity can authenticate to Azure and read blob data **without** any keys, passwords, or secrets
 ```bash
 az storage blob list \
   --account-name <storageaccountname> \